scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 work with any standard Scala collection.

-Cats' `Traverse` type class generalises these patterns to work with any type of `Applicative` effect:
+Cats' `Traverse` type class generalises these patterns to work with any type of `Applicative`:
 `Future`, `Option`, `Validated`, and so on.
-We'll approach `Traverse` in the next sections in two steps: first we'll generalise over the effect type, then we'll generalise over the sequence type.
+We'll approach `Traverse` in the next sections in two steps: first we'll generalise over the `Applicative`, then we'll generalise over the sequence type.
 We'll end up with an extremely valuable tool that trivialises many operations involving sequences and other data types.